mateicojo/ubyte-to-png-converter/README.md

 # UByte to PNG converter
 **Cool little script to convert .ubyte files to .png**

+**Note: There is another UByte to PNG converter on github which is similar to this one, the difference is that this one only converts the two formats, losing the labels.
+Useful in case you want to use a certain dataset and do your own labeling!!!**
 # Usage
 - Clone the repo with
   ```